SL Green Realty Corp. research snapshot

 SLG AI Trading Strategy Framework

 The SLG AI trading strategy is a rules-based framework, not personalized advice.
-It should be monitored through live price action, moving averages, Q2 2026 earnings on July 22, 2026, leasing spreads, occupancy data, asset sale announcements, interest rate decisions, and portfolio NOI trends.
+It should be monitored through live price action, the 50-day and 200-day moving averages, Q3 2026 earnings estimated for October 21, 2026, leasing volume and spreads, occupancy, asset sale closings, interest rate decisions, and portfolio NOI trends.

 Trend-following setup

-Track whether SLG can clear the $52 to $54 resistance zone (200-day moving average area) with expanding volume.
-A sustained move above the 200-day MA on positive leasing news or interest rate relief would improve the intermediate-term setup.
+Watch whether SLG can hold above the 50-day moving average near $49.62 and clear resistance at $54.5 to $56 with expanding volume.
+A sustained move above $56 on positive leasing news or interest rate relief would target the $60 to $61 analyst cluster and then the $66.29 52-week high.

-Reduce confidence if price fails at $52 resistance, if volume contracts on up days and expands on down days, or if office REIT peers weaken together on sector headwinds.
+Reduce confidence if price fails at $56, if volume contracts on up days and expands on down days, if the stock loses the 200-day moving average near $45.37, or if office REIT peers weaken together on sector headwinds.

 Mean-reversion setup

-Do not treat the book value multiple or dividend yield as a valuation floor.
-Office REIT valuations can stay below book value for extended periods when secular uncertainty is high.
+Do not treat the price-to-book multiple or the dividend yield as a floor.
+Office REIT valuations can stay below book value for extended periods when secular uncertainty is high, and the reduced dividend is not yet fully covered by cash flow.

 Fundamental monitor

-A mix of declining occupancy, negative leasing spreads, rising vacancy, higher interest costs, asset sale delays, and a break below $38 would override a bullish chart setup.
+A mix of slowing leasing, occupancy decline, negative mark-to-market, GAAP losses widening, asset sale delays, rising interest costs, a break below $45, or a dividend cut would override a bullish chart setup.

 Investment research summary